mayankpandit00/CyKit_MAC-Changer/README.md

 A pthon program in cybersecurity kit series that changes the MAC address of a given interface with a new address.

 ### Requirements :
-Linux distro (preferably Kali Linux), Python 3, terminal or any IDE (pycharm)
+Linux distro (preferably Kali Linux), Python 3, terminal or any IDE (vscode or pycharm)

 ### Introduction :